-- 1. A licensed clinical social worker; a licensed addictions counselor; a licensed mental health counselor or a licensed marriage and family therapist; a psychologist; a physician; an advanced practice nurse or certified nursing specialist; and - 2.
+- 1. A licensed clinical social worker; a licensed addictions counselor; a licensed mental health counselor or a licensed marriage and family therapist; a psychologist; a physician; an advanced nurse practitioner or certified nursing specialist; and - 2.
 Have documentation showing that they have successfully completed 30 hours of gambling specific training approved by the DMHA.
 Documented disordered gambling training must include the following: - a.
 Two (2) hours of Financial Planning - b.
 One (1) hour of Disordered Gambling 101 - c.
 Twenty Seven (27) hours of general disordered gambling specific training - 3.
-Counselors with an NCPG certification may assist the Lead Counselor in supervision and case review, even if not designated as the agency's Lead Counselor. - 4.
-Participate in two (2) calls of BACC clinical consulting annually.
+Counselors in this category with an International Gambling Counselor Certification Board (IGCCB) certification may assist the Lead Counselor in supervision/case review. - 4.
+Participate in minimum of two (2) Clinical Consultation Calls annually.